-When agent1 is ready, you can promote the next agent agent2.
-To promote the next agent, you must perform steps 1-8 again, the example uses agent2.example.com.
+When agent1 is ready, you can promote agent2.
+To promote agent2, perform steps 1-8 again using agent2.example.com.

 Refreshing ECS

 After all the ECS Agents are promoted to ECS Servers, you must log in to Cloudera Manager and refresh the ECS cluster.